ilyakichigin/B_chr_characterizaton/README.md

 Currently, three pipelines are implemented:

 1. Analysis of B chromosomes (pipeline/b_dopseq_pipe.py) includes read trimming, alignment to reference genome, contamination filtering, region calling and statistics calculation.
-It is suitable for reference genomes assembled up to the chromosomes.
-Details on processing steps and additional routines for repetitive DNA characterization with RepeatExplorer and variant calling are described at the end of the configuration file (pipeline/b_dopseq_pipe.config)
+Details on processing steps and additional routines for repetitive DNA characterization with RepeatExplorer and variant calling are described at the end of the configuration file (pipeline/b_dopseq_pipe.config).
+Maintained by drevoz.
 2. Analysis of anole microchromosomes (anolis/pipeline/anolis_dopseq_pipe.py) includes similar steps.
 It is optimized for reference genomes consisting of scaffolds and has a possibility to handle WGA libraries.
+Maintained by ilyakichigin.
-3. Variant calling for validated chromosome-specific regions with GATK HaplotypeCaller.
+3. Variant calling for validated chromosome-specific regions with GATK HaplotypeCaller (pipeline/vca_reg.py).
+Maintained by drevoz.

 # Installation and usage